Covenant Of The Ark Picture

 • The Cherubim: These winged creatures are often described as guardians or messengers.
 Their presence atop the Ark signifies the divine presence and protection that the Ark offered.
 The exact depiction of the cherubim varies widely, often reflecting the artistic and cultural influences of the era.

 • The Mercy Seat (Kapporet): The lid of the Ark, the mercy seat served as a place where God's presence was particularly manifested.
-It is often depicted as a flat surface, sometimes with intricate carvings.
+It is often depicted as a flat surface, sometimes with detailed carvings.
 Theologically, it symbolizes God's grace and forgiveness.

 • The Tablets of the Law: Though not always explicitly depicted, the Ten Commandments (or Tablets of the Law) contained within the Ark are a central aspect of its significance.
 They symbolize the divine law and the covenant between God and Israel.